stevehjohn/Zen/README.md

 I would highly recommend cloning the repo and building using dotnet CLI or Rider for macOS lately.
 Gatekeeper is turning into a proper nanny recently.

+Update: Due to Gatekeeper being a PITA, the arm64 pre-built version is no longer self contained.
+You'll need to download the dotnet 9 runtime.

 ## Solution Structure

 ### Zen.Desktop.Host